 States with Coastal Zone Management Programs, such as Washington, must submit updates to their enforceable policies to the federal National Oceanic and Atmospheric Administration.
 Coastal Zone Management Program changes can include minor, non-substantial changes as well as significant changes to a program's structure, management, or rules.
 Most changes to Washington’s Coastal Zone Management Program have been minor, non-substantial updates.

-We have submitted changes to our Coastal Zone Management Program since 1986 and continue to make changes as laws and regulations are amended.
+We've submitted changes to our Coastal Zone Management Program since 1986 and continue to make changes as laws and regulations are amended.
 As we submit program changes, we issue public notices and provide information to interested parties.

 We and the federal agency issuing a permit or license often issue joint public notices.
 In other instances, we may issue a separate public notice for a project proposal.
 Each notice includes a public comment period during which the public, local and tribal governments, state and federal agencies, and other interested parties can submit comments on a draft project.